 In the unlikely event of a problem or misunderstandings we are keen to resolve any issue promptly.
 We try to be honest and fair.
-We do make our contract terms very clear to avoid any confusion.
+We do make our contract terms very clear to avoid any confusion, and we are happy to update them if there is some confusion.
 We think it is fair that if you have suffered an outage in a service because of something we did wrong you should get your money back.
 However, we also think it is fair that you understand that things can break (usually because of matters outside of our control) and so you have to take your own precautions against this.
 For this reason we offer at most your money back for the period each specific service was unusable.
 Please do read the terms carefully before considering any sort of formal dispute.

 You must be a current customer in order to make use of our customer complaints code and hence any ADR service.
 Whilst the Communications Act does allow a prospective customer to take a matter to ADR, the fact that customer service is specifically excluded from the contract, and there are no implied terms that apply until you are an actual customer, and no service yet provided, and no bills yet raised, there are clearly no areas that are within scope that could be validly taken to ADR by a prospective customer and as such we do not consider complaints from such people.

 The first step is to talk to us.
 If you have an issue and are in touch with any of our staff, ask them to resolve the problem for you.
 You can email or call as you wish.
 Our staff will be frank and honest with you and will try and help address your complaint if at all possible.
 Even if you are not starting a dispute of any sort, we are happy to take any feedback from you.